 3/ Gateways: Gateways are crucial for connecting VoIP systems with traditional phone networks, enabling uninterrupted communication between different communication methods.
 They convert voice and data formats as necessary to ensure compatibility and communication consistency.

 4/ Routers and Switches: Routers and switches are foundational to the network architecture that supports VoIP communication.
 They direct traffic on the network, guiding data packets to their destinations via the most efficient routes.
-Routers connect multiple networks – a critical function that allows VoIP packets to travel across the internet, reaching beyond the local network to any destination worldwide.
+VoIP-enabled routers connect multiple networks – a critical function that allows VoIP packets to travel across the internet, reaching beyond the local network to any destination worldwide.

 5/ Codec: Codec stands for “coder-decoder,” It’s a key technology that compresses voice data into smaller packets for efficient online transmission and then decompresses them upon receipt.
 This process is crucial for maintaining high-quality voice communication over the Internet, allowing for clear conversations without requiring large amounts of bandwidth.